 Continuity with room to grow

-At the same time, future content will reflect a broader operational reality.
-The site’s editorial direction covers SQL Server performance tuning, database monitoring, troubleshooting, observability, and query behavior.
-It also includes execution plans, memory pressure, TempDB, architecture decisions, alert quality, and hybrid infrastructure patterns.
-Throughout, the emphasis remains on practical guidance rather than trend-driven commentary.
+Looking ahead, new content on SQL Performance will reflect a broad range of operational topics including SQL Server performance tuning, monitoring, troubleshooting, observability, and query behavior.
+It also covers areas like execution plans, memory pressure, TempDB, architecture decisions, alerting, and hybrid infrastructure patterns.
+The focus remains on practical, experience-based guidance rather than trend-driven commentary.

 Connecting SQLPerformance to the wider database community